Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Proof of a priori estimates

 which yields that

 The proof of \cref{Prop-apriori} is completed.

 \end{proof}

-In the following sections, we show the proof of each step stated above.
-To simplify the statement, we always use $ \e_0, \chi_0 $ and $ \nu_0 $ to denote some small positive constants, independent of $t$ and $M$, and omit the statement of the assumptions that $\e\leq \e_0, \chi \leq \chi_0$ and $\nu\leq \nu_0.$
+In the following sections, we show the proof of each step shown in \cref{Sec-steps}.
+To simplify the statement, we always use $ \e_0, \chi_0 $ and $ \nu_0 $ to denote some small positive constants, all of which are independent of $t$ and $M$.
+We also omit the statement of the assumptions that $\e\leq \e_0, \chi \leq \chi_0$ and $\nu\leq \nu_0.$